Matt Zbrog

 Most students in this program are already employed full-time, but there are no requirements beyond being comfortable with technology, technical terms, and technical documents.

 Hosted by the Bowers College of Computing and Information Science at Cornell University, eCornell’s online cybersecurity certificate gives students practical literacy in cybersecurity.
-The program includes the following courses, taken in sequential order: systems security; authenticating machines; authenticating humans; discretionary access control; mandatory access control; and enforcement mechanisms and strategies.
-Each class has under 35 students, and generally requires five to eight hours of work per week.
+The program includes the following courses, taken sequentially: systems security; authenticating machines; authenticating humans; discretionary access control; mandatory access control; and enforcement mechanisms and strategies.
+Each class has under 35 students and generally requires five to eight work hours per week.

 While not a strict requirement, students will feel most comfortable if they have some familiarity with programming and operating systems.